School Logo

 Outcomes for Children

 Children in the EYFS at Woodfield demonstrate positive attitudes to learning through high levels of curiosity, concentration and enjoyment.
 They listen and respond positively to adults and each other.
-Children are developing their resilience to set backs and take pride in their achievements.
+Children developing resilience to set backs and take pride in their achievements.
 Children are beginning to manage their own feelings and behaviour, understanding how these have an impact on others.
 They are developing a sense of right from wrong.
 Children play and learn co-operatively, taking into account our school motto and learning jungle characters.
+Our good level of development is consistently above national outcomes.

 Woodfield's EYFS Curriculum Planning